 The straight bit of Onetangi Road, imaginatively known on the island as ‘Onetangi Straight’ is studded with vineyards.
-The newest addition, Tantalus Estate, was designed by architectural guru Nat Cheshire and the elegant result is a vineyard restaurant that raised the stakes for Waiheke’s dining scene with its dramatically sophisticated polish.
+One of the newer additions, Tantalus Estate, was designed by architectural guru Nat Cheshire and the elegant result is a vineyard restaurant that raised the stakes for Waiheke’s dining scene with its dramatically sophisticated polish.
 Choose between the gorgeous dining room or the intimate Alibi Brewer’s Lounge downstairs.
 Yes, they brew their own beer, too.

-Next door, Te Motu, owned by two brothers of Waiheke’s fabled Dunleavy wine-making dynasty offers amazing New Zealand fare created by talented chef Bronwyn Laight.
-Outstanding, inventive cuisine is served in a rustic, charming shed-like space set against a beautiful backdrop of vines in the Onetangi Valley.
-Newsflash: at time of writing Laight has moved on to start a new restaurant elsewhere on the island.
+Next door, Te Motu, owned by two brothers of Waiheke’s fabled Dunleavy wine-making dynasty offers amazing New Zealand fare at the onsite restaurant, The Shed.
+Here, inventive cuisine is served in a rustic, charming space set against a beautiful backdrop of vines in the Onetangi Valley.

 Just around the corner by road, or a gentle meander through the vines along the Onetangi Trophy Trail on foot, you’ll find Casita Miro.
-Cat Vosper presides over the award-winning Spanish-inspired vineyard overlooking rolling hills above Onetangi beach.
+Cat Vosper runs the award-winning Spanish-inspired vineyard overlooking rolling hills above Onetangi Beach.
 Try their goat's cheese croquetas, patatas bravas and share a paella for the table.
 Besides their own wines – including their famous fortified Madame Rouge – they also offer some great food matches from Spain’s best producers including Ximénez-Spínola.

 4. Grab and go

 Monocle editor Tyler Brûlé was so enamoured of Dragonfired he wrote about it in his column in the Financial Times.
-Seasonally located at Little Oneroa and a recent pop-up in Onetangi, the Dragonfired team serve great pizza using organic flour as well as delicious pita pockets, grilled polenta dishes and amazing home-made semifreddo.
-Perfect take-away fare to enjoy with a side of Waiheke sunset.
+Seasonally located at Little Oneroa and a recent pop-up in Onetangi, the Dragonfired team serves great pizza using organic flour as well as delicious pita pockets, grilled polenta dishes and amazing homemade semifreddo.
+Its the perfect takeaway fare to enjoy with a side of Waiheke sunset.

 5. Village life